J-umpy/Setsuna/README.md

 [Patreon](https://www.patreon.com/jumpyvonvagabond)

 Thank you so much to everyone who reads this.
 I've poured over 80 hours into this project, and it's finally nearing a "completed" state.
 I hope you'll join me for the rest of the ride. ;-;

+### Setsuna is Copyright (C) Zoey "Jumpy" W.
+"Setsuna" is free software: you can redistribute it and/or modify it under the terms described in the license.
+The license can be modified at any time, so check back every now and again.

+"Setsuna" is distributed without any warranty, implied or expressed.
+See the included license for details.

+The Setsuna License should come included with Setsuna or any redistribution of her, if for any reason it isn't, see https://github.com/Jumpyvonvagabond/Setsuna/blob/master/LICENSE